staltz/xstream/EXTRA_DOCS.md

 ### <a id="dropUntil"></a> `dropUntil(other)`

 Starts emitting the input stream when another stream emits a next event.
-The output stream will complete if/when the other stream completes.
+The output stream will emit no items if another stream is empty.

 Marble diagram: